zannloo/tp/docs/DeveloperGuide.md

 1. The application should be platform-independent and should run on all major operating systems as long as it has Java `11` or above installed.
 2. The system should work on both 32-bit and 64-bit environments.
+3. ProfBook Jar size should not exceed 100MB.

 **Performance requirements:**
 1. Should be able to hold up to 1000 Students/Groups without a noticeable sluggishness in performance for typical usage.